Siege of Nicaea (1113)

 The siege of Nicaea of 1113 occurred in the course of the Byzantine-Seljuk wars.

-Following the success of the First Crusade and the failure of the Crusade of 1101, the Seljuq Turks resumed their offensive operations against the Byzantines.
+After suffering defeat at the hands of the First Crusade, the Seljuk Sultanate of Rum beat back the Crusade of 1101 and resumed its offensive operations against the East Roman (Byzantine) Empire.
 Emperor Alexios I Komnenos, suffering from old age, was unable to deal with the swift Turkish raids into what was left of Byzantine Anatolia.
-However, the Seljuk Sultanate of Rum was finally brought to battle when it unsuccessfully laid siege to Nicaea.
+However, the Seljuk Turks were unsuccessful in their siege of Nicaea, which they had lost in the First Crusade.